 Prior to my first half-marathon I was stressing out so much about my “toilet needs during running”.
 Weeks before the race I contacted the organisation about where the port-a-potties would be located.
 On their route map they marked the First Aid and the drinking stations, but they hadn’t marked the toilets yet.
 Once I found out there would be only port-a-potties at the start, halfway the course and at the finish line, my stress increased as I knew that my toilet needs were usually at different mileages.
 Almost all of my training sessions had been interrupted by a toilet visit.
 I really needed to find a solution for this issue.
 Believe me: I have tried all the tips described above!
 I tried to drink strong coffee just after waking up, hoping it would make me go to the toilet before my run, but this didn’t help.
 And I also tried to skip any breakfast coffee, but that didn’t change much either.
 Skipping breakfast meals made me dizzy during the run and waking up earlier than I already did (in order to have my breakfast earlier) didn’t really match with my family life.
 So I just had to deal with the fact that running makes me poop.
 I even tried adult diapers and pads.
 I can tell you, those things get extremely heavy when full of sweat!
 So they were not an option either.

-What did help me, was a change of diet: cutting down on fiber rich foods and zero alcohol on the days before a long run did help a bit.
+What did help me, was a change of diet: cutting down on fibre rich foods and zero alcohol on the days before a long run did help a bit.
 But up until now I have never felt 100% sure I could do a long run without a toilet break.
-Prior to my half-marathon event I took half a dose of Imodium (anti-diarrhea medication) at breakfast.
-Still, I carried toilet paper in a Ziploc bag in my running belt, for unforeseen emergency needs.
+Prior to my half-marathon event I took half a dose of Imodium (anti-diarrhoea medication) at breakfast.
+Still, I carried some paper tissues in a plastic bag in my Flipbelt (running belt), for unforeseen emergency needs.
 But luckily I could finish this running event without toilet interruption!

 Yes, unfortunately running makes me poop!
 But luckily I’m not the only one and there are some things to tackle this problem.
 I keep reminding myself: Toilet accidents do happen to the best runners in the world!
 Just stop, let go and keep on smiling and continue.
 In the end: it’s much more fun 2 run with a smile on your face!

 I hope this article was useful for you.
 Let me know if you have any questions.
-Maybe you have any additional solutions that work for you?
-Please share them with us in the comments below or if you’d rather prefer to stay anonymous about this topic, please sent me a private message at email@example.com, so I can add your tip to the article.
+In case you have any additional solutions that work for you, please share them with us in the comments below or sent me a private message at an*******@mo*********.com.
+I will get back to you.